OutSystems/docs-support/src/licensing/detach-11.md

     1. Move the data of your OutSystems Cloud applications to your new self-managed environment.

-       Request [access to the database of your OutSystems Cloud](../enterprise/maintenance/access-database-paas/access-database-paas.md) and use that database user to copy data from the OutSystems Cloud into the self-managed database.
+       1. Request [access to the database of your OutSystems Cloud](../enterprise/maintenance/access-database-paas/access-database-paas.md) and use that database user to copy data from the OutSystems Cloud into the self-managed database.
+The direct database access user does not have backup privileges.
+Use tools such as SQL Server Management Studio or Oracle SQL Developer to manually transfer data from the OutSystems Cloud into the self-managed database using SQL queries.
 You can also implement APIs in your application that export the data and then call them from the new self-managed environment.
 Refer to [this article](https://www.outsystems.com/forums/discussion/14620/how-to-map-servicestudio-entities-to-actual-table-names/) to understand how to map physical table names in the database to OutSystems entities.

     1. Confirm that your applications behave as expected in your new self-managed environment.